SELECTIVE LICENSING — LIVE

 Mandatory licensing in Oadby and Wigston

-Mandatory licensing is required in Oadby and Wigston if your rented property is occupied by five or more people who form more than one household, including:
+Mandatory HMO licensing applies across Oadby and Wigston (and all of England) to larger HMOs — properties occupied by five or more people forming more than one household, including:

 • Shared houses and flats occupied by students and young professionals.